 Below is more information on each of the components of effective pest management.

-If you have additional questions, please call our Vector Control & Environmental Services division at (260) 449-7459.
+If you have additional questions, please call the Environmental Services Division – Vector Control & Healthy Homes Program at (260) 449-7459.

 To reduce the use of toxic chemicals, homeowners/occupants should clean up crumbs on the counter, sweep and mop the floors, put food into containers with tight-fitting lids, place trash into containers with lids, clean up after pets indoors and outdoors, remove any debris (containers and tires that can hold water) outside the house, clean out gutters and birdbaths, and fix any leaking pipes or hoses inside and outside the house.